aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/finding-absolute-position-of-shape-inside-the-worksheet/_index.md

 {{< highlight java >}}

-Absolute Position of this Shape is (320 , 183)
+Absolute position of this shape is (320, 183)

 {{< /highlight >}}